tianocore/edk2/StdLibPrivateInternalFiles/ReadMe.txt

   [LibraryClasses.ARM.UEFI_APPLICATION]
     NULL|ArmPkg/Library/CompilerIntrinsicsLib/CompilerIntrinsicsLib.inf

-                     Figure 1: Library Class Descriptions
+                     Figure 3: Library Class Descriptions
                      ====================================

-Descriptions of the Library Classes comprising the Standard Libraries, as shown above in Figure 1: Library Class Descriptions, are provided.

-The directives in Figure 2: Package Component Descriptions will create instances of the BaseLib and BaseMemoryLib library classes that are built with Link-time-Code-Generation disabled.
+The directives in Figure 4: Package Component Descriptions will create instances of the BaseLib and BaseMemoryLib library classes that are built with Link-time-Code-Generation disabled.
 This is necessary when using the Microsoft tool chains in order to allow the library's functions to be